opener-project/opener-project.github.com/source/webservices/index.md

 {{component.description}}

+{% if component.webservice %}
-More information about the webserice can be found at its endpoint.
+More information about the webservice can be found at its endpoint.
 The endpoint for this webservice is:
 [{{component.webservice}}]({{component.webservice}}).
+{% endif %}

 {% endfor %}